alfiartya23/mapty-app/README.md

 ## Notes

 This Mapty App project code, ideas, and design credited to Jonas Schmedtmann in his Complete Javascript Course.
-I'm not claiming this project was made by me, this is only for learning purpose and my study portfolio.
+I'm not claiming this project was my idea, this is only for learning purpose and my study portfolio.

 Thank you 👋